Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Proposed Method

 \textbf{Remark.} Although our VertexNet predicts both bounding boxes and vertices of LPs, it can work smoothly with only vertex annotations since the boxes can be generated according to the vertices.
-The vertices imply the geometric information of LPs captured from oblique views, and the time cost of vertex annotations is equivalent to that of bounding boxes.
-Therefore, we think that the vertex annotations are more suitable for LP detection and recognition.
+The vertices imply the geometric information of LPs captured from various views, and the time cost of vertex annotations is equivalent to that of bounding boxes.
+We will validate that the vertex annotations are more suitable for LP recognition in Section \ref{abl-scrnet}.